The Basement Mechanic's Guide to Testing Perpetual Motion Machines

 What is happening is due to "stiction", the "stick and slip" phenomenon of friction.
 The coefficient of static friction is generally larger than the coefficient of sliding friction.
 A standard physics demonstration, the tablecloth pull, uses objects arranged on a tablecloth.
 When the cloth is pulled slowly, the objects move along with it, since the maximum value of static friction has not been reached and sliding doesn't initiate.
 But when the cloth is yanked quickly, the threshold force is quickly exceeded, the friction coefficient drops to a lower value and the cloth comes away leaving the objects on the table nearly where they were originally.
 The whole thing happens before the objects on the cloth can move very far.
 This is called the "table cloth effect", and it obeys classical physics completely.

 Yet, apparently unaware of these well-known physics principles and engineering applications, people even today are still inventing, patenting and proclaiming "internal propulsion engines" and "reactionless drives".
 Many claim that they are violating Newton's third law.
 Sometimes they even invent new theoretical physics to account for their imagined violations of physics.
-Among these are Robert L. Cook's inertial propulsion system US Patent 4,238,968, Dr. Gennady Shipov's universal propulsion system, and James Woodward's theoretical proposal of a reactionless propulsion system, US Patent 6,347,766 and 5,280,864.
+Among these are Robert L. Cook's inertial propulsion system US patent 4,238,968, Dr. Gennady Shipov's universal propulsion system, 6,347,766, and James Woodward's theoretical proposal of a reactionless propulsion system, US patent 5,280,864.

 Jerry Pournelle has a good account of Dean's device, and makes a suggestion for testing such things.
 Invariably inventors test them on surfaces or rails, leading one to suspect that friction is doing the dirty work.
 I haven't ever seen one tested on an air suspension table, to reduce that possibility.
 Also, anything that rotates may have a "fan effect" and move by pushing against air.
 So Jerry suggests reducing the friction by suspending the device from wires.
 Also, one should do the experiment in a vacuum.
 Actually, it would be sufficient to enclose all moving parts in a box that allowed no communication between the internal air and the external air.
 If, under these conditions, the device swings to one side when running and returns to center when stopped, then, Jerry says, he might get interested.
 But inventors do not do this, or anything close to it.
 Hmm...